MischaU8/yumyum/modelling/create-clean-transitions-with-bridge-surface_StQuaFxtXyg.md

-yum yum Floyd here with a quick look at creating clean transitions with the bridge surface tool and plasticity in this example if I'd like to generate a smooth transition between these two intersecting cylinder solids a quick
+yum yum Floyd here with a quick look at creating clean transitions with the bridge surface tool in Plasticity in this example if I'd like to generate a smooth transition between these two intersecting cylinder solids a quick